addy4/bloggit/README.md

 - SQLite
 - HTML, Bootstrap, CSS

-> NOTE : In bloggitApplication/keys.py provide your email ID and password to make the password reset APIs work correctly.
+> NOTE : In bloggitApplication/keys.py provide your email ID and "app" password to allow the password reset APIs use your GMail to send password reset link.

 #### Front-End (UI/UX)
 - Registeration